jasonpeacock/websites/jasonpeacock.markdown/content/software/small-changes/index.md

 Hopefully there is no additional feedback when you update the code review...

-Best case, you release the feature to customers on time and created new technical debt:
+Best case, you release the feature to customers on time and create new technical debt:

 * No tests.
 * No documentation.